deliverydigital/delivery_digital_v2/EMAIL_SETUP.md

    - Submission timestamp
    - Alert about 48-hour response requirement

-3. **Confirmation Email to Customer**: An automatic confirmation email is sent to the customer with:
+3. **Confirmation Email to Customer**: Automatic confirmation with:
    - Acknowledgment of receipt
    - Subject of their complaint
    - Expected response time (24-48 business hours)